 Chairman of the Board

-Jeffrey Dunne is a Chief Scientist at the Johns Hopkins University Applied Physics Laboratory, where he directs research in Information sciences.
+Jeffrey Dunne is a Chief Systems Engineer at the Johns Hopkins University Applied Physics Laboratory, where he undertakes research in data sciences and artificial intelligence.
 He has degrees in both engineering and physics, and a diverse history of intellectual pursuits in energetics, consciousness and cognition, philosophy, linguistics, acoustics, information management, data fusion, virtual and augmented reality, and communications.
-He serves on the editorial boards of multiple journals, consults as a subject matter expert on open architecture and data strategy, and teaches classes in signal processing and the development of data analytics.
+He is a subject matter expert on open architecture and data strategy, teaches classes in signal processing and the development of data analytics.
 Personal interests include acting and the writing of plays, books, and music.
+His first published book, Nexus, introduces the concepts from syntropy and other aspects of consciousness studies in the guise of a fictional novel.

 Lynn Ann Cornell